mahebbar/MayaOnlineDocs/introduction.md

 # Overview

 MayaOnline.io is a first solution of its type  and is free for basic usage.
 It leverages the cross-cloud capabilities of Kubernetes and containers themselves and extends them to the data-plane with the help of the fully containerized OpenEBS.
 This solution is called a “Cross-cloud data-plane”.

-Self management of storage for **DevOps**, with the help of software.
+DevOps can self manage the storage with the help of MayaOnline and also get visibility into Kubernetes with ChatOps and cross-cloud control.

-**Free **visibility into **Kubernetes **with **ChatOps ** and cross cloud control.

 # MayaOnline Workflow